 Monocid Side Effects

-Note: This page contains information about the side effects of cefonicid.
-Some of the dosage forms included on this document may not apply to the brand name Monocid.
+Note: This document contains side effect information about cefonicid.
+Some of the dosage forms listed on this page may not apply to the brand name Monocid.

 Applies to cefonicid: injectable powder for injection